Fredrick is a freelance sports writer and soccer analyst. He specializes in football news and after-match analysis for sports portals.

 21. Pointing at a Player While Talking

-This is usually some warning after a less serious foul or when some players are disagreeing with the referee’s decision.
+This is usually a warning after a less serious foul or when some players are disagreeing with the referee’s decision.

 22. Touching Headset and Drawing Square in the Air

 The referee touches their headset to listen carefully to other match officials.
-On the other hand, they draw a square in the air to show that they want to consult the virtual assistant referee (VAR).
+On the other hand, they draw a square in the air to show that they want to consult the virtual assistant referee (VAR) or even to disallow a goal.

 23. Raising the Referee Board